 Coconuts come in different shades of green and brown depending on the age of the coconut.

 The older the coconut, the drier and browner it will be.

-Green (young) coconuts produce flexible, but not so strong coir fibers.
+Green (young) coconuts have flexible, but not so strong coir fibers.

-Brown (mature) coconuts produce less flexible, but very strong coir fibers.
+Brown (mature) coconuts have less flexible, but very strong coir fibers.

 The fibers from the young coconut are very suitable to produce fishing nets, brushes and strings.

 Coconut coir is used as mattress filling for natural, sustainable mattresses.
 These high-quality, healthy mattresses are very durable and comfortable.
 Plus they allow the air to pass through.

 It’s sustainable, has a good pH level, is easy to work with, retains a lot of water and is resistant to rotting.

 Besides in gardening, it’s used to produce flower and plant pots.

-Coconut husk is good fuel instead of materials such as wood.
-It has a pleasant smell and contains purifying properties.
+Coconut husk is good fuel an you can use it instead of materials such as wood.
+It has a pleasant smell and has purifying properties.

 Charcoal can also be made from coconut shell.

 Coconut husk is popular for handicraft, as a filter for aquariums and terrariums.
 It can also help repel mosquitos.

-This is the part of the coconut between the coconut husk and the white coconut meat.
+This is the part of the coconut between the coconut coir and the white coconut meat.

 You can also make spoons and other utensils from this material.

 Coconut shells are also used to make musical instruments, handicraft and houses for little pets who love them.

 The juice from the flower buds is heated to make coconut syrup, a natural sweetener.

 This is the clear liquid found in green coconuts of between 6-10 months old.

 The taste changes according to the age of the coconut; the older the sweeter.